 Tumor Hormone Receptor Status Testing

-ER and PR status should be determined in all patients with invasive breast cancers and breast cancer recurrences.
-ER and PR expression are generally associated with improved outcomes when the patient is treated with an antiestrogen therapy.
-ER status is used to determine if a patient should or should not receive adjuvant endocrine therapy.
+ER and PR status should be determined in all patients with invasive breast cancers and breast cancer recurrences. , ER and PR expression are generally associated with improved outcomes when the patient is treated with antiestrogen therapy.
+ER status is used to determine whether a patient should receive adjuvant endocrine therapy.
 PR status appears to be prognostic and independent of ER, and high levels are generally associated with a favorable outcome.

 Human Epidermal Growth Factor Receptor 2 Status

-The American Society of Clinical Oncology (ASCO) 2016 recommendations address prognostic biomarker panels that may be helpful in guiding decisions about adjuvant systemic therapy for women with early-stage invasive breast cancer and known ER+/PR+/HER2- status.
-The results of this testing may help a clinician determine if a patient would benefit from chemotherapy and may also predict the likelihood of breast cancer recurrence.
-Oncotype DX, EndoPredict, and Prosigna are three representative multigene tests that are commercially available; specifics about these tests are detailed in the table below.
+The 2022 American Society of Clinical Oncology (ASCO) and the National Comprehensive Cancer Network (NCCN) recommendations address prognostic biomarker panels that may be useful in guiding decisions about adjuvant therapy for patients with early-stage invasive breast cancer and known ER-positive/PR-positive/HER2-negative status.
+The results of this testing may help a clinician determine if a patient would benefit from adjuvant therapy and may predict the likelihood of breast cancer recurrence.
+Refer to the NCCN for guidance on available multigene assays.

 Familial Risk (Hereditary) Genetic Testing

 Major organizations agree that any individual considered to be at risk for hereditary cancer should be offered genetic counseling.
-The U.S. Preventive Services Task Force (USPSTF) recommends that primary care clinicians assess women with a personal or family history of breast, ovarian, tubal, or peritoneal cancer or who have an ancestry associated with pathogenic variants in the breast cancer susceptibility 1 and 2 (BRCA1/2) genes with an appropriate brief familial risk assessment tool.
-Women who screen positive should be offered genetic counseling, and if appropriate, BRCA1 and BRCA2 testing.
-Routine testing is not recommended in women whose personal or family history or ancestry is not associated with an increased risk.
+The U.S. Preventive Services Task Force (USPSTF) recommends that primary care clinicians assess individuals who have a personal or family history of breast, ovarian, tubal, or peritoneal cancer, or who have an ancestry associated with harmful variants in the breast cancer susceptibility genes BRCA1 and/or BRCA2, with an appropriate brief familial risk assessment tool.
+Individuals who screen positive should be offered genetic counseling, and if appropriate, genetic testing for BRCA1/2.
+The USPSTF recommends against routine risk assessment, genetic counseling, or genetic testing for individuals whose personal or family history or ancestry is not associated with an increased risk for a deleterious BRCA1/2 gene variant(s).

-Testing may be considered in individuals with bilateral breast cancer that is first diagnosed between the ages of 50 and 65 years; unaffected individuals with Ashkenazi Jewish ancestry; and affected or unaffected individuals who otherwise do not meet any of the above criteria but have a 2.5-5% probability of having a BRCA1/2 pathogenic variant based on previous probability models (eg, Tyrer-Cuzick, BRCAPRO, Penn II).
+Genetic testing may be considered in individuals with breast cancer who are first diagnosed before age 65 and do not meet any additional criteria.
+Genetic testing may also be considered in affected or unaffected individuals who otherwise do not meet any of the previously mentioned criteria but have a 2.5-5% probability of having a BRCA1/2 pathogenic/likely pathogenic variant based on previous probability models (eg, Tyrer-Cuzick, BRCAPRO, BOADICEA).
+(Different cutoffs may be appropriate for other risk models and if other genes are considered.)

 Other Testing

-Liquid biopsy and circulating tumor DNA (ctDNA) analysis in breast cancer are emerging areas of research interest, but are not currently recommended as part of the standard of care by societal guidelines.
+Liquid biopsy and circulating tumor DNA (ctDNA) analysis in breast cancer are emerging areas of research interest, and these methods can be used in the assessment for PIK3CA mutations in hormone receptor-positive/HER2-negative breast cancer.
+If the liquid biopsy is negative, the NCCN recommends tumor tissue testing for PIK3CA.
+This testing is not currently part of the standard of care recommended by ASCO.

-Circulating tumor cell (CTC) counts are not recommended as standard of care by ASCO and NCCN.
-A recent metaanalysis suggests that CTC testing has clinical validity as a prognostic marker and may provide useful information to clinicians and patients.
+Circulating tumor cell (CTC) counts are not recommended as standard of care by ASCO and the NCCN. , A recent meta-analysis suggests that CTC testing has clinical validity as a prognostic marker and may provide useful information for clinicians and patients.
 However, CTC test results may not provide actionable information that impacts clinical outcome.

 Monitoring

-Cancer antigen (CA) 15-3, CA 27.29, and carcinoembryonic antigen (CEA) may be used to monitor metastatic disease in conjunction with diagnostic imaging, history, and physical examination.
+Cancer antigen (CA) 15-3, CA 27.29, and carcinoembryonic antigen (CEA) testing may be used to monitor metastatic disease in conjunction with diagnostic imaging, patient history, and physical examination.
 Single measurements are uninformative; instead, serial measurements are required, using the same marker sequentially.
-Increasing values of these markers can raise concerns about tumor progression, but may also be seen in the setting of responding disease.
+Increasing values of these markers can raise concerns about tumor progression but may also occur when the disease is responding to treatment.

 Pharmacogenetics

 Many pharmacogenes are associated with drug response and optimal dosing.
-For example, the drug metabolizing enzyme encoded by CYP2D6 is involved in the conversion of tamoxifen, an antiestrogen drug used in the treatment of ER+ breast cancer, to the active metabolite endoxifen.
-Neither the NCCN nor ASCO recommend CYP2D6 genotyping to determine the optimal adjuvant endocrine strategy.
-However, gene-based dosing guidelines are available for tamoxifen and many other drugs commonly used in treating patients with breast cancer through the Clinical Pharmacogenetics Implementation Consortium and the Dutch Pharmacogenomics Working Group.
-In addition to the gene-based dose guidelines, it is important to be aware of common drug-drug interactions.
+For example, the drug-metabolizing enzyme encoded by CYP2D6 is involved in the conversion of tamoxifen, an antiestrogen drug used in the treatment of ER-positive breast cancer, to the active metabolite endoxifen.
+The NCCN does not recommend CYP2D6 genotyping to determine the optimal adjuvant endocrine treatment strategy.
+However, gene-based dosing guidelines are available for tamoxifen and many other drugs commonly used in treating patients with breast cancer through the Clinical Pharmacogenetics Implementation Consortium and the Dutch Pharmacogenetic Working Group.
+In addition to the gene-based dosing guidelines, it is important to be aware of common drug-drug interactions.
 For example, patients who are prescribed tamoxifen should avoid strong CYP2D6 inhibitors, such as most antidepressant drugs.

-Refer to the ARUP Consult Germline Pharmacogenetics topic for more information on pharmacogenetics, and the ARUP Laboratories test directory for access to the complete menu of pharmacogenetic tests available at ARUP.
+Refer to the ARUP Consult Germline Pharmacogenetics topic for more information on pharmacogenetics.

 ARUP Laboratory Tests